ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 ### Terraform v0.13.x and higher
 {: #install-provider-v13}

 To run your Terraform configuration files with Terraform version 0.13.x or higher, installation of the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform is not required.
 Instead, you create a `versions.tf` file and specify the {{site.data.keyword.cloud_notm}} Provider plug-in version that you want to use.
+For a list of supported versions, see the [{{site.data.keyword.cloud_notm}} Provider plug-in releases](https://github.com/IBM-Cloud/terraform-provider-ibm/releases){: external}.
 {: shortdesc}

 Create a `versions.tf` file with the following content and store it in your Git repository or the folder where Terraform is set up.
 In this file, specify the {{site.data.keyword.cloud_notm}} Provider plug-in version that you want to use with the `version` parameter.